The Large Hadron-Electron Collider at the HL-LHC: Top Quark Physics

 \subsection{Top-Higgs Coupling}

-The CP-nature of the top-Higgs coupling can be analysed at the LHeC in $ep \to \bar{t}H$ production exploring the top quark polarisation and other angular variables such as the rapidity difference between the single top quark and the Higgs boson.
+The CP-nature of the top-Higgs coupling can be analysed at the LHeC in $ep \to \bar{t}H$ production exploring the top quark polarisation and other angular variables such as the difference in rapidity between the antitop quark and the Higgs boson.
 Measuring just the fiducial inclusive production cross section gives already a powerful probe of the CP properties of the $t\bar{t}H$ coupling~\cite{Coleppa:2017rgb}.
 Further details are given in Section~\ref{sec:topHinep}.